Year 10 Update - Summer Term

 A reminder GCSE Results day for Year 10 is on Thursday 21 August.

 Students are welcome to collect their results in person, they can do this at 9.30am from school.
 Results can only be collected by the student themselves.
-Any results not collected we will post home that day.
+Any results not collected we will posted home that day.

 Sports Day – A Final Lap to Remember

-This term marked Year 10’s final Sports Day, and it could not have been a better way to celebrate their school spirit.
+This term marked Year 10's final Sports Day and it could not have been a better way to celebrate their school spirit.
 The atmosphere on the day was electric, a perfect mix of competition, encouragement, and pride.
-Students gave it their all, whether sprinting on the track, battling it out in field events, or cheering loudly from the sidelines.
+Students gave it their all, whether sprinting on the track, battling it out in team events, tug-of-war battles or cheering loudly from the sidelines their attitude was nothing short of inspiring

 Celebration Evening – Honouring Excellence